 As you start to reach the mid-game turns, you should start thinking about an efficient path through your upcoming turns.
 You should try and get a good mix of card draw and Mana acceleration to start assembling cards for a game-winning combo.
 The cards that will impact your planning the most are Nourish, Branching Paths, and Ultimate Infestation.
 In most scenarios, you will want to play Ultimate Infestation as soon as possible, taking full advantage of the card draw in addition to the tempo the cards offers.
 If you have it in your hand, you will also want to keep your hand-size lower to ensure you have room to draw 5 cards.
 Using the ability to gain Mana Crystals from Nourish is the best way to do this in addition to clearing out some cards that can be played for little or no Mana, like Lesser Jasper Spellstone.
 Branching Paths is one of the most flexible cards in the deck and you should carefully consider your options before using it.
 You should use the card draw effect in the mid game if you lack the solid card draw of Nourish.
 However, you will frequently not need the card draw, especially if you plan on playing Ultimate Infestation on a future turn.
 In this situation, it is better to simply hold the card or preemptively use it to gain additional Armor to prevent overdrawing cards in the near future. /p>

 Though Malygos Druid is a proactive deck, you also have many cards at your disposal that can be used to stall your opponent, all with their own merits.
 As a general rule, you should aim to weave your defensive tools into your turns while not slowing down your overall strategy.
 The cheap core removal spell in the deck is Lesser Jasper Spellstone.
 It is a great tool for stalling opponents due to its low Mana Cost, but you should choose carefully when to use it.
 While waiting until you gain more Armor to upgrade the Spellstone to take out a bigger target can be beneficial, killing off a smaller target early, such as a Flame Imp, will often prevent more damage in the long run.
-Against wide boards, you have the option of using Mind Control Tech, Swipe, and Spreading Plague.
+Against wide boards, you have the option of using Swipe and Spreading Plague.
 Your first priority should be Spreading Plague which is a good fit for any board.
-Secondly, you can choose to use Mind Control Tech if your opponent has at least 4 minions and you are not under too much pressure due the situational requirement of the card.
-If none of the previous options are available, you can consider using Swipe to control the board.
-Swipe and Mind Control Tech can also be additionally used as a follow-up to Spreading Plague to maximise the number of Scarabs spawned before clearing some of your opponent's minions.
+If Spreading Plague is not an option, you can consider using Swipe to control the board.
+In some situations, Swipe can also be additionally used as a follow-up to Spreading Plague to maximise the number of Scarabs spawned before clearing some of your opponent's minions.
 However, it can often be useful to save Swipe for later into the game, as it can offer huge amounts of value when combined with Malygos.

 In order to win a large amount of your games, you will be required to equip, use, and destroy Twig of the World Tree in order to gain access to 10 additional Mana Crystals when it is destroyed.
 As the weapon has 5 durability, you should aim to equip it sooner rather than later to ensure you are ready to be able to use the final charge of the weapon to get the additional Mana to end the game.
 However, it should be noted that there is a drawback to equipping the weapon too soon.
 The Shapeshift Hero Power gives your Hero an additional Attack point to attack with and attacking with your Hero Power will also use up a charge of your weapon.
 As you should be saving the last charge of your weapon to end the game, reaching 1 durability too soon will effectively prevent you from attacking with your Hero Power for the rest of the game.